tjx666/vscode-translation/README.md

 ### Simple Translation
-- Select text in editor and right click, choose `Translate (Simple)`, and the translation for selected text will be showed in notification.
+- Select text in editor and right click, choose `Translate (Simple)`, and the translation for selected text will be shown in notification.

 ![simple-translate-screenshot](resources/screenshot/simple-translate.jpg)